sigasi/sigasi_insights/content/manual/rules/sensitivity-list.md

 signals read by the process should be in the sensitivity list.
 For a _synchronous or clocked process_, only the clock signal and an asynchronous reset signal (if present) should be in the sensitivity list.
-If that is not the case, your simulation results may be different from your synthesis results. <!--TODO needs rephrasing-->
+In synthesizable code, an incomplete sensitivity list will likely cause a synthesis-simulation mismatch.
+Even in test benches and purely behavioral code, an incomplete sensitivity list is often unintended and may lead to an unexpected simulation result.
 Most synthesis tools ignore the sensitivity list.
 In traditional workflows, only the synthesis warnings will give you a hint that your sensitivity list is incomplete.
 This report will be available only hours or even days after you have finished typing your code.
-Flagging this problem earlier saves time and lets you catch the problem early.
+Flagging this problem early can save a lot of time.

-Since VHDL-2008, you can write `process (all)` to make sure you have all necessary signals in the sensitivity list.
+Since VHDL-2008, you can write `process (all)` to make sure you have all the necessary signals in the sensitivity list.

 <pre>process(<span class="goodcode">a, b</span>)
 begin